mojahed-edris/mojahed-edris/README.md

 - 👋 Hi, I’m @mojahed-edris
 - 👀 I’m interested in ...
-DevOps
+Azure
 - 🌱 I’m currently learning ... azure az900
-- 💞️ I’m looking to collaborate on ...Microsoft dynamic 365 Business central using AL Language
+- 💞️ I’m looking to collaborate on ...Azure
 - 📫 How to reach me ... +966556138763

 <!---